wheelercj/chriswheeler.dev/content/posts/making-discord-bots.md

 +++
 title = 'Making discord bots'
 date = 2025-03-12T20:14:50-07:00
-lastmod = 2025-03-18T12:53:07-07:00
+lastmod = 2025-03-18T18:49:53-07:00
 tags = []
 +++

 Discord bots run as web services that use Discord's API.
 They listen for requests from Discord and send responses.
 They need their own databases if a way to persist data is necessary.
 However, some Discord bot features require saving some data about the bot in Discord's servers, such as slash command names.

 Automated testing of Discord bots tends to be very limited or nonexistent since Discord has rate limits and is too complex to practically mock.
-Creating Discord bots tends to require a lot of trial and error, but speeds up as you learn.
+Creating Discord bots requires a lot of trial and error, but speeds up as you learn.
 It's fun since you can get a simple bot up and running fairly quickly, and the visual feedback you get from each improvement can be very satisfying.
 Now that I've built a multi-purpose Discord bot, I've been able to create new, specialized bots within only a few days each when the opportunity arises since I mostly understand the API and have code to copy.

 There are Discord API wrappers for many languages.
 The one I'm familiar with is [Rapptz/discord.py: An API wrapper for Discord written in Python](https://github.com/Rapptz/discord.py).